statelyai/xstate/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐞 Bug report
-about: Report an issue with XState or its packages
+about: Report an issue with XState or any XState-related tooling.
 title: ''
 labels: ''
 assignees: ''